hercychang/prep-step-1/part1-data_types/primitive_data_types.md

 # Primitive Data Types

-Before we can begin programming, which--at the most basic level--involves manipulating data, we need to learn what kinds of data we can manipulate.
+Before we can begin programming, which—at the most basic level—involves manipulating data, we need to learn what kinds of data we can manipulate.
 All programming languages have built-in primitive data types. __Primitive data types__ are a programming language's fundamental building blocks.
 They are types of **objects**, Ruby's representation of data.
 Objects are the nouns of Ruby.

-Ruby has five primitive data types, but you'll only need to learn the following four to pass the online assessment.
+Ruby has five primitive data types, but you'll only need to learn the following four to pass the online challenge.

 **Strings:** A string is a sequence of characters.
 Strings are denoted by enclosing double (`""`) or single (`''`) quotation marks. `"dog"`, `"3 logs"`, and `"the brown dog